-2.4 ADMINISTRATIVE PROCESS AND TIMETABLE OF ACTIVITIES
+2.4 ADMINISTRATIVE PROCESS

-The RIC's overall administrative process for the conduct of the Price Review is shown in Figure 1 and the timetable of regulatory activities is shown in Table 1.
+The RIC's overall administrative process for the conduct of the Price Review is shown in Figure 1.
+The RIC will keep the all stakeholders abreast of the expected timelines for consultation as the process unfolds.